jetpacapp/DeepBeliefSDK/README.md

 to build those from iOS types by searching for `jpcnn_create_image_buffer()` in the sample code.

+The API is broken up into two sections.
+The first gives you access to a pre-trained neural network, currently the example jetpac.ntwk file is the only one available.
+This has been trained on 1,000 Imagenet categories, and the output will give you a decent general idea of what's in an image.

+The second section lets you replace the highest layer of the neural network with your own classification step.
+This means you can use it to recognize the objects you care about more accurately.

+### Pre-trained calls

  - [jpcnn_create_network](#jpcnn_create_network)
  - [jpcnn_destroy_network](#jpcnn_destroy_network)
  - [jpcnn_create_image_buffer_from_file](#jpcnn_create_image_buffer_from_file)